hedi-far/hedi-far/README.md

 - [ ] Set up a project with GraphQL
 - [ ] Code a game with Python

+First of all, however, I really need to ...

+- [ ] organize my bookmarks 😰

 ## 💡 I want to learn more about ...

 (in random order)